 - Follow through on actions identified during each advising session.

-- Evaluate the advising system, when requested, in order to strengthen the advising process.
+- Evaluate the advising system, when requested, to strengthen the advising process.

-- Be proactive in the decision-making process and accept final responsibility for all decisions.
+- Be proactive in the decision-making process and accept responsibility for all decisions.

 - Request re-assignment to a different advisor if necessary